chriott/DeAMR/README.md

 # DeAMR 1.0 (WIP 🚧)

 These are the annotation guidelines for DeAMR (German AMR), which are build in alignment with the official [AMR guidelines](https://github.com/amrisi/amr-guidelines/blob/master/amr.md).
-The aim is to extend AMR's functionality so that German linguistic phenomena can be sufficiently mapped into AMR form.
+The goals is to extend and specify the existing AMR framework, so that German phenomena can be sufficiently mapped into AMR form.

 **Table of Contents**